Binary data in tables

 Therefore, it is preferable to write the binary data in a single table:

-- For the file, all BLOBs, except for the last one, must have the same size, for example, 4 MB.
-The columns with data and the BLOB number must be named
+2. For a file, all BLOBs, except for the last one, must be the same size.
+The recommended size is 4 MB, and some commands, such as read_blob_table, are applied to it by default.
+The columns with data and the BLOB number must be named data and part_index, respectively.

 Tables that meet the described conditions are BLOB tables.